StevenACoffman/commitment/README.md

 ### Usage

-Commitment (or `cm`) will passthrough any and all the flags you give it to `git commit`, but then will interactively help you generate a nicely formatted git commit message.
+Commitment (or `git-cm`) will passthrough any and all the flags you give it to `git commit`, but then will interactively help you generate a nicely formatted git commit message.
+If the binary is in your path, then `git` will add a shortcut to `cm` for it

-So for instance, if you type `cm -s -S -a` you will be prompted to optionally pick an emoji, a jira issue, one-line summary, a multiline summary, and a multiline Test Plan.
+So for instance, if you type `git cm -s -S -a` you will be prompted to optionally pick an emoji, a jira issue, one-line summary, a multiline summary, and a multiline Test Plan.

 ```